-You are what you eat…so you’d better start paying attention to what exactly that is.
-These films provide a refreshing education on the current state of agriculture, and point out positive sustainable and organic practices that you can take part in.
+This series of films provide a refreshing education on the current state of agriculture, pointing out positive sustainable and organic practices that you can take part in.
 The Meatrix and Frankensteer expose the ways of unethical farming, while others provide us with role models through CSAs, Cuban community, sustainable lemon farms, organic choices, and a new wave of female farmers leading the way.

 The Meatrix I, II, & II 1/2